7 quick use-cases of Devtendo

 If you are executing well, your team will grow quickly and new hires will need the information to get started.
 Do you have an internal knowledge base to answer 80% of the questions expected by a new hire?
 Documenting workflows and key training videos is as important as providing nice and shiny gear to your new hire.

-Our customers typically record all online meetings (zoom, teams, cisco, ..) and upload the video to Devtendo so that anyone in the team can access previous recordings.
+Our customers typically record all online meetings (zoom, teams, webex, ..) and upload the video to Devtendo so that anyone in the team can access previous recordings.

 5. Communicate faster with your team.
 Avoid meetings for every discussion